Glavnokoman/vuh/doc/features_to_come.md

 - dynamic uniforms
 - memory pooling
 - using multiple queues on a single device
-- pipelining kernels and data transfers with GPU-side sync on GPU side
+- pipelining kernels and data transfers with GPU-side sync
 - option to use in no-exception environments
 - headers generation from shaders
 - better integration/data exchange with graphic pipelines
-- compile for CPU-only environments
+- compile for no-GPU environments
 - Python interface